anima-wg/anima-brski-prm/draft-ietf-anima-brski-prm.md

 The JWS Protected Header of the caCerts artifact MUST contain the following standard Header Parameters as defined in {{RFC7515}}:

 * `alg`: SHALL contain the algorithm type used to create the signature, e.g., `ES256`, as defined in {{Section 4.1.1 of RFC7515}}
-* `x5c`: SHALL contain the base64-encoded registrar LDevID certificate used to sign the caCerts artifact as well as the certificate chain up to (but not including) the pinned domain certificate
+* `x5c`: SHALL contain the base64-encoded registrar EE certificate used to sign the caCerts artifact as well as the certificate chain up to (but not including) the pinned domain certificate

 {{cacerts_header}} below shows an example for this JWS Protected Header: